thomas-rooty/lego-detector/README.md

 Note : We set a black background as a default starting point and we tell the user to take a picture of his bricks on a black mat to easily make the difference between bricks and background.

+Examples may be white !
+But the real AI uses a black background, there's no negative filtering here.

 #### 1. Grayscale
 ![img_1.png](img_1.png)